HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_ltpa_key.md

-# LTPA Configuration
+# Configuring LTPA

-## Overview

 LTPA (Lightweight Third Party Authentication) is a single sign-on (SSO) mechanism used for authentication and session sharing across multiple applications.
-In the DX Core component, LTPA configuration is managed through Helm values and Kubernetes secrets.
+In the DX Core component, LTPA configuration is managed through Helm values and Kubernetes Secrets.

-## Configuration Methods
+## Configuration methods

-There are **two mutually exclusive** ways to configure LTPA for Core:
+There are two mutually exclusive ways to configure LTPA for Core:

+- Inline configuration through the `values.yaml` file
+- Custom Secret reference

-### Method 1: Inline Configuration (Values)
+### Inline configuration

-Configure LTPA credentials directly in your `values.yaml` file:
+Configure LTPA credentials directly in your `values.yaml` file by specifying the following properties:

 ```yaml
 configuration: